The Garage, 2017

-This painting was created from direct observation of the historic garage in Palo Alto where Bill Hewlett and Dave Packard worked side by side in 1938 to produce their first product, an audio oscillator.
+This painting was created, using an iPad Pro, Apple Pencil and Procreate app, from direct observation of the historic garage in Palo Alto where Bill Hewlett and Dave Packard worked side by side in 1938 to produce their first product, an audio oscillator.
 The business they founded together, Hewlett Packard, was one of the early tech companies in what later became known as “Silicon Valley”.
 In that sense this garage represents the birth of Silicon Valley, though, as Bill Hewlett modestly pointed out: “We weren’t the first (in the Valley), and we didn’t use silicon (in their early products)”.

 In 1989 this garage was listed in the National Register of Historic Places and the plaque that now stands in the front garden of the property reads: